Start with bench trials - try one treatment at a time

 Always top up your carboy.
 Use a similar wine or even purchase a bottle of something to top up if you don’t have any suitable wine in the house.
 That is really the best way to keep your wine from oxidizing.
 There are many alternative methods for topping, including filling the empty space with balloons or bladders, or actually creating a vacuum.
 Also an inert gas like Argon or CO2 can be used to purge the air.
 All of these methods are fairly short- term solutions, though, and will not be as successful as simply topping up your carboys.

 Tartaric acid (the primary acid in grape wine) is only somewhat soluble in water.
-The level of tartaric acid found in many table wines is close to the saturation point; chilling the wine may result in tartaric acid crystals forming within the bottle.
-These crystals are not harmful, but may cause alarm or surprise, especially with white wines.
-Cold stabilization involves cooling the wine for at least several days/weeks at temperatures below 45 degrees.
+The level of tartaric acid found in many table wines is close to the saturation point; chilling the wine may result in potassium bitartrate crystals forming within the bottle.
+These crystals are not harmful (actually commonly known as Cream of Tarter used in baking), but are not pleasant to the eye or pallet.
+Cold stabilization involves cooling the wine for at least two weeks at temperatures below the coldest temperature you expect your wine to see in storage.
 This should cause some of the tartaric acid to come out of solution and form crystals on the bottom of the carboy.
 The wine is then racked off these crystals.

 In red wines, potassium is naturally present.
 Potassium will bind onto excess tartaric acid and can cause acid crystal drop in your bottles during storage.
 This may also cause your wines to become unbalanced as your wines acid (TA) is reduced.
 While cold stabilizing, as acid drops, you will need to add tartaric acid back to eventually eliminate the potassium and bring the TA up to important levels.
-Once cold stabilizing is done and it is warmed back up, either add the two-step clarifying agent or filter your wine.
+Once cold stabilizing is done, either allow it to settle, add the two-step clarifying agent, or filter your wine.
 This will help to remove most, if not all remaining solids.
 At this point, your wine should be ready to bottle and should not develop any more sediments.